Board Certified John Lynam, DO, FACOS

 Lakeshore Urology gives you the peace of mind in knowing you will have access to the most minimally invasive and advanced urological treatments available.
 In fact, many urologic patients who can’t be helped elsewhere come to Lakeshore Urology to see our physicians.
-Lakeshore Urology offers six convenient treatment locations throughout Northern Indiana.
-We have urology offices located in Valparaiso, Portage, LaPorte, Plymouth and Knox.
+Lakeshore Urology offers convenient treatment locations in Valparaiso, Portage and LaPorte.

 Lakeshore Urology Treats the Following Urological Conditions

 - Adrenal Cancer

 - Bladder Control problems

 - Kidney Stones

 - Pelvic Organ Prolapse